Aliases for CHRM5 Gene

 The muscarinic cholinergic receptors belong to a larger family of G protein-coupled receptors.
 The functional diversity of these receptors is defined by the binding of acetylcholine and includes cellular responses such as adenylate cyclase inhibition, phosphoinositide degeneration, and potassium channel mediation.
 Muscarinic receptors influence many effects of acetylcholine in the central and peripheral nervous system.
 The clinical implications of this receptor are unknown; however, stimulation of this receptor is known to increase cyclic AMP levels. [provided by RefSeq, Jul 2008]

 GeneCards Summary for CHRM5 Gene

 CHRM5 (Cholinergic Receptor Muscarinic 5) is a Protein Coding gene.
 Diseases associated with CHRM5 include bladder neck obstruction.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Calcium signaling pathway and Circadian entrainment.
 GO annotations related to this gene include G-protein coupled receptor activity and G-protein coupled acetylcholine receptor activity.
 An important paralog of this gene is CHRM4.

 UniProtKB/Swiss-Prot for CHRM5 Gene